plangrid/flask-rebar/README.md

 **Marshmallow, marshmallow, marshmallow**

 Marshmallow is a popular tool for validation/marshaling of objects.
-Instead of creating a new schema library, Flask-Rebar aims to support Marshmallow in the least constrained way as possible.
+Flask-Rebar uses Marshmallow for request validation _and_ response marshaling.

 Custom Marshmallow schemas/fields should work by default with OpenAPI spec generation, and Marshmallow-to-OpenAPI conversions should be easily extendable to support the trickiest of Marshmallow schemas.